 Call for Papers: Play the Game 2017 – Riding waves of change

 N.B.
-Please note that the deadline for abstract submission has been extended to 7 August 2017.
+Please note that the abstract submission deadline has been extended to 7 August 2017

 It is make or break for organised sport these days.
 At the highest global level, sports organisations struggle to restore their credibility in the wake of seemingly endless corruption and doping scandals.
 Everywhere reform is on top of the agenda, but will it become more than window dressing?